wri/fw_teams/README.md

 # FW teams Microservice

-This repository is the node skeleton microservice to create node microservice for WRI API

 ## Dependencies

-The FW teams microservice is built using [Node.js](https://nodejs.org/en/), and can be executed ~~either natively or~~ using Docker~~, each of which has its own set of requirements~~.
+The FW teams microservice is built using [Node.js](https://nodejs.org/en/), and can be executed using Docker.

 Execution using Docker requires:
 - [Docker](https://www.docker.com/)